hjorthjort/hjorthjort.github.io/_posts/2018-03-05-lets-starve-the-time-sinks.markdown

 ---
 layout: post
-title: "Facebook, Youtube and New Sites Are Collecting the Wrong Data.
+title: "Facebook, YouTube and New Sites Are Collecting the Wrong Data.
 Here's What They Should Learn From a Finnish Startup."
 date: "2018-03-04 01:10:00 -0900"

 image: